Owning a resale clothing franchise is big business, especially when it’s an Uptown Cheapskate franchise

 That’s right.
 For the first time ever, Americans are choosing to shop for used clothing over buying new en masse – and it’s about time.

-There are two significant reasons why the resale clothing industry is now mainstream: 1) While the economy is in an upturn, American wages are stagnant and have been for years, and 2) we’re in a serious environmental crisis, and American consumers, especially millennials and Gen-Z, want to minimize their impact on the environment.
+There several reasons why the resale clothing industry is now mainstream: 1) The pandemic created supply chain issues for all industries, including new clothing production 2) we’re in a serious environmental crisis, and American consumers, especially millennials and Gen-Z, want to minimize their impact on the environment.

 According to Bustle, millennials thrift more than any other generation by a long shot, and for exactly the reasons mentioned above: they want to save money, and they’re aware of the damage fast-fashion causes to the environment.